ebtc-protocol/ebtc/README.md

 ## Known issues

 ### There is no fallback oracle as of now
+We should gracefully handle the case of no fallback oracle, as well as switching to a fallback oracle from having none.

-### If Chainlink burns all gas or the contract is destructed then the Price Feed will revert
+### If Chainlink dependencies burn all gas, or the contract is destructed, then the Price Feed will revert

 ### We understand some rounding errors can happen
 Badger will:
 - Donate up to 2stETH of collateral to the system contracts as a way to prevent any shortfall due to rounding (avoids off by one errors)
 - Keep open, at all times, a CDP with at least 2 stETH of Collateral with a CR between 150 and 200% (ensures its the last DP)